saucelabs/sauce_whisk/README.md

 #### The Sauce gem
 If you have the Sauce gem required, the SauceWhisk gem will try to read its configuration from the Sauce gem's configuration.

+NB: The Sauce gem is deprecated.
+We recommend using different configuration techniques.

 #### ondemand.yml
 If you have an ondemand.yml, the SauceWhisk gem will try to read its configuration from that file.
 The locations the gem looks for a ondemand.yml are, in order: